listenify-platform/listenify-backend/README.md

 ## Prerequisites

-- Go 1.16 or higher
+- Go 1.24 or higher
-- PostgreSQL (for user and music metadata)
+- MongoDB (for user and music metadata)
 - Redis (optional, for caching)

 ## Installation